 Your Neighborhood Needs You!

-Our 5th year of Participatory Budgeting NYC (PBNYC) is kicking off, and we need your help!
+Our 5th year of Participatory Budgeting NYC (PBNYC) is underway, and we need your help!

 The PBNYC process gives New Yorkers the power to decide how to spend tax dollars in our neighborhoods.
 If you’re not familiar with PBNYC, here’s how it works: